-HOW ORTHOFEET WOMEN'S BACK PAIN SHOES WORK TO ENHANCE COMFORT FOR BACK PAIN?
+INNOVATIVE WOMEN'S BACK PAIN SHOES WORK WONDERS TO ALLEVIATE BACK PAIN

 Back pain can be felt in both the lower and upper back and its severity can vary greatly.
 For some people, it is simply an annoyance and for others it is excruciating and debilitating.
 Back pain can start suddenly or slowly and worsen gradually.
 It can come as a dull, constant ache, or as a sharp pain, making any movement painful and difficult.
 Sometimes the pain can radiate from the back on down the leg to the foot.
 It usually causes decreased range of motion and diminished flexibility in the back.
 Back pain is also one of the most common reasons people see a doctor and are absent from work.